-The head coach at the University of Louisville since 2007-08, Jeff Walz will serve in his sixth USA Basketball coaching assignment as head coach of the 2019 USA Basketball Women's U19 World Cup Team.
+The head coach at the University of Louisville since 2007-08, Jeff Walz served in his sixth USA Basketball coaching assignment as head coach of the 2019 USA Basketball Women's U19 World Cup Team, which he led to a 7-0 record and gold medal at the 2019 FIBA U19 World Cup in Thailand.

 Previously, he was a head coach of the 2018 USA Women's U18 National Team, which he led to a 6-0 record and a gold medal at the 2018 FIBA Americas U18 Championship, and an assistant coach for the gold medal winning 2014 USA Basketball Women’s U18 National Team and 2015 USA Basketball Women’s U19 World Cup Team.
 Walz also served as a head coach for the 2017 USA Women's U23 National Team that captured the inaugural U24 Four Nations Tournament against Australia, Canada and host Japan in Tokyo.
 And, he was a court coach at the 2017 USA Women's National Team training camp in October.

-Walz recently completed his 12th season (2007-08 to present) as the Louisville head coach.
-The 2018 Atlantic Coast Conference Coach of the Year and 2019 Naismith Coach of the Year candidate holds a 331-100 (.768) career record as a head coach.
+Walz currently is in the midst of his 13th season (2007-08 to present) as the Louisville head coach.
+The 2018 Atlantic Coast Conference Coach of the Year and 2019 Naismith Coach of the Year candidate holds a 331-100 (.768) career record as a head coach through the 2018-19 season.

 In 2018-19, the Cardinals finished 32-4 overall after advancing to the NCAA Tournament Elite Eight.
 Finishing 14-2 in Atlantic Coast Conference play, the Cardinals also captured a second consecutive ACC regular season title.